MoGhariebmohamed/alx-system_engineering-devops/0x01-shell_permissions/README.md

 #!/bin/bash
-u -1 for change the user
+su  for change the user whoami to show current user